kushidesign/kushi/README.md

 <img width=500 src="doc/cdt-warning.png"/>

 <br>
-The browser console warning with provide you with file and line info.
+The browser console warning will provide you with file and line info.

 <br>
 <br>